BQSKit/bqskit/README.md

 To learn more about BQSKit, follow the [tutorial series](https://github.com/BQSKit/bqskit-tutorial/blob/master/1_comping_with_bqskit.ipynb) or refer to the [documentation](https://bqskit.readthedocs.io/en/latest/).

+## How to Cite

+You can use the [software disclosure](https://www.osti.gov/biblio/1785933) to cite the BQSKit package.

+Additionally, if you used or extended a specific algorithm, you can cite that individually.
+BQSKit passes will include a relevant reference in their documentation.

 ## License

 The software in this repository is licensed under a **BSD free software license**